phan228/unofficial-knowledge/README.md

 **One way the spec helped you during implementation:**

+The planning document gave a clear target for the chunking strategy, embedding model, top-k retrieval size, and the kinds of sources the corpus should include.
+That made it straightforward to keep the ingestion, retrieval, and generation layers aligned instead of inventing a separate architecture midstream.

 **One way your implementation diverged from the spec, and why:**

+The spec assumed all ten planned sources would be available, but several sites blocked scraping or returned errors in this environment.
+To keep the project working, I used best-effort ingestion, stored only the sources I could actually collect, and added a confidence gate so the generator could refuse low-signal queries rather than hallucinating.
 ---

 ## AI Usage